pydicom/pydicom/doc/old/best_practices.rst

 that do not strictly adhere to the DICOM Standard.
 Setting it to `RAISE` can help to ensure that only valid DICOM data is accepted.

-These flags do not guarantee strict DICOM results, as not all possible validations of the DICOM standard are checked.
-Included are checks for correct value length, contained character set and for predefined format where applicable (such as for date/time related values).
+These flags do not guarantee strict DICOM results, as not all of the possible validations from the DICOM Standard are checked.
+Included are checks for correct value length, contained character set and for predefined formats where applicable (such as for date/time related values).

 To change a flag in your code: